deanpcmad/deanpcmad/README.md

 - [sidekiq-limit_fetch](https://github.com/deanpcmad/sidekiq-limit_fetch) - A Sidekiq plugin to support advanced queue control (limiting, pausing, blocking, querying).
 I took this project over in March 2022.
 - [TwitchRB](https://github.com/deanpcmad/twitchrb) - A Ruby library for the Twitch Helix API
 - [Paddle](https://github.com/deanpcmad/paddle) - A Ruby library for the Paddle Billing & Classic APIs
-- [Buildtea](https://github.com/deanpcmad/buildtea) - A tool to connect Gitea and Buildkite together
-- [BuildkiteRB](https://github.com/deanpcmad/buildkiterb) - A Ruby library for the Buildkite API
-- [Logsnag](https://github.com/deanpcmad/logsnag) - A Ruby library for the Logsnag API
+- [LemonSqueezy](https://github.com/deanpcmad/lemonsqueezy) - A Ruby library for the Lemon Squeezy API

 I've worked on / helped maintain a number of open source projects such as:

 - [Pay](https://github.com/pay-rails/pay) - A payments library for Rails
   - Added support for Paddle Billing
+  - Working on support for Lemon Squeezy
   - Work on updating documentation
 - [ror_ecommerce](https://github.com/drhenner/ror_ecommerce) - A Rails e-commerce platform
   - I helped to maintain this project by checking pull requests and merging as required